 How many times can you change your name on Clubhouse?

-WARNING: Users should beware that you are only allowed to change either of your names once.
-You may change your username and your legal name once each.
+WARNING: Users should beware that you are only allowed to change either of your names “once in a while”.
+In the short term, you may change your username and your legal name once each.
 So, if you plan on using Clubhouse long-term, it may be best to save it if you ever expect to change the name you identify with in real life – for whatever reason.

 How to Change Your Name on Clubhouse